spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-api.md

 This page describes migrating existing AKS Kubernetes workloads into an Ocean cluster.

-Before you start this procedure, review the [prerequisites] (https://docs.spot.io/ocean/tutorials/migrate-workload-aks?id=prerequisites).
+Before you start this procedure, review the [prerequisites](https://docs.spot.io/ocean/tutorials/migrate-workload-aks?id=prerequisites).
 ##  Step 1: Get Started with the Workload Migration

 The [Get Migration Discovery](https://docs.spot.io/api/#tag/Ocean-AKS/operation/oceanAksGetMigration) API call returns the information about nodes that can be migrated into Ocean and the number of pods running on each node if the flag is true.